IsmaelMasharo/udacity-dsnd-projects/README.md

-# Udacity Data Science Nanodegree Studies
+# Data Science Projects

-This is a repo about my learning path trough the udacity DSND program.
+Some of the projects I've worked on during my learning path through Data Science.
 It contains some of my work in supervised, unsupervised and deep learning.
-It's meant to be as a resource for knowledge.
+Some of the projects are based on the different programs I've enrolled such as the Udacity DSND.